I'm want to learn about the application process for:

 Program Length: 12 months (beginning July 1 and ending June 30 the following year)

 Application Timeline: Applications open September 1.
-Although applications will be accepted after February 1, preference will be given to applications completed prior to February 1.
+Although applications will be accepted until April 15th, preference will be given to applications completed prior to March 15th.

 To be eligible for OHIO's Athletic Training Residency in Pediatrics, applicants must meet the following criteria: